The Best Time to Work Out: What the Evidence Actually Shows

 - Need time to properly fuel and warm up

-- Perform better with higher body temperature
+- Perform better with a higher body temperature

 - Use training to transition from work to personal time